rubenpazch/Group-our-transactions/README.md

 ### Prerequisites

-- ruby 2.6.5
+- Ruby 2.6.5
-- rails 6.0.3
+- Rails 6.0.3
-- bootstrap
+- Bootstrap
 - Rspec
-- jquery
+- Jquery
-- faker
+- Faker
-- factory bot
+- Factory Bot
-- git
+- Git

 ## Tools used on this project